How To Choose Mantel Size

 The French Country is available in 2 different heights: 53 3/4″ and 60″.
 When deciding on fireplace size, you should take into account your room size in the first place.

-How can you determine which mantel height is right for your space:
+How can you determine which mantel height is right to your space:

 Are you going to put a fireplace in a large or in a small room?
 When considering the height of the French Country, the size of the room can impact the height of the mantel.
 The French Country model should be proportional to the room, or it can feel out of place and affect the visual appeal of the room.